rak-n-rok/Krake/docs/user/configuration.rst

 All configuration options for the Krake API are described here.

+port (integer)
+    This parameter defines the port to which the Krake API will listen to for incoming requests.

 etcd
     This section defines the parameters to let the API communicate with the ETCD database.